akshatcx/diffie_hellman_key_vlabs/README.md

     - Returns `prime`: A randomly generated prime number with the required amount of bits

 - `/api/geng`
-    - Arguments `bits`: One more than the number of bits expected in the generated value
+    - Arguments `prime`: Value of the main prime
     - Returns `generator`: A randomly generated prime number smaller than the original prime
 - `/api/private_key`
     - Arguments `prime`: Main prime number in the experiment